-&lt;sup>1 Promega Corp. v.
+1 Promega Corp. v.
 Life Techs.
 Corp., 773 F.3d 1338, 1348 (Fed.
 Cir.
 2014), rev'd on other grounds, 137 S. Ct.
 734 (2017).

-In fact, Patent Owner has argued, in other proceedings challenging the validity of foreign counterparts of the '024 Patent, that determining the conjugation conditions for individual serotypes requires undue experimentation.
-Again taking Patent Owner's arguments at face value, it would have been unpredictable whether any conjugate added to 13vPnC would be immunogenic, potentially requiring the reworking of the conjugation strategy (or abandonment of the serotype).
+In addition, the disclosures of the '060 Parent Apps. do not teach a POSITA how to produce immunogenic conjugates from serotypes with unknown polysaccharide structures, despite such conjugates being captured by claim 1.
+Knowledge of a polysaccharide's structure is critical to producing immunogenic conjugates; and yet, of the nearly 100 pneumococcal serotypes identified as of the filing dates of the '060 Parent Apps., the structures of at least 36 serotypes were unknown.
+Merely generating conjugates of such serotypes would have required months of undue experimentation for each serotype: approximately 7.5 to 8.5 months just to determine the polysaccharide structure, before undertaking ~3-6 weeks for conjugation and ~2 months to perform immunologic testing.
+In fact, Patent Owner has argued, in other proceedings challenging the validity of foreign counterparts of the '060 Patent, that determining the conjugation conditions for individual serotypes requires undue experimentation.
+Again taking Patent Owner's arguments at face value, it would have been unpredictable whether any conjugates added to 13vPnC would be immunogenic, potentially requiring the reworking of the conjugation strategy (or abandonment of the serotype).

-The effective filing date of claim 1 of the '024 Patent (for purposes of this IPR) is therefore the actual filing date of the '024 Patent, January 22, 2009.
-That same effective filing date likewise applies to dependent claims 2-5, which do not limit the number and/or identity of the serotypes of sole independent claim 1; they are also not enabled by any of the '024 Parent Apps.
-And, given the January 22, 2009 effective filing date, another member of the '024 Patent family - the '380 Pub.
+The effective filing date of claim 1 for purposes of this IPR (i.e., no earlier than January 22, 2009) likewise applies to at least dependent claims 4-13; those claims do not limit the number and/or identity of the serotypes of sole independent claim 1, and are not enabled by any of the '060 Parent Apps. for the same reasons as claim 1.

-(Ex.
-1018) (published years earlier, in 2006) - is prior art that anticipates claims 1-5.
-The '380 Pub. shares the same disclosure as the '024 Patent of (1) a 13-valent immunogenic pneumococcal conjugate composition within the scope of claim 1, and (2) the adjuvant of dependent claims 2-5.
+In turn, the '380 Pub. is § 102(b) prior art, and it anticipates claims 1-13; the '380 Pub. shares the same disclosure as the '060 Patent of (1) a 13-valent immunogenic pneumococcal conjugate composition within the scope of claims 1-3, (2) the adjuvant of dependent claims 4-7, (3) the additional antigens of dependent claims 8-12, and (4) the dosing parameters of claim 13.